rogerbinns/apsw/doc/types.rst

 locales into account.

 In summary, never confuse bytes with strings (which C sadly treats as the same thing).
-Either always uses bytes (and SQLite blobs) for everything or use strings (and SQLite strings) for everything.
+Either always use bytes (and SQLite blobs) for everything or use strings (and SQLite strings) for everything.
 If you take the latter approach and have to deal with external input/output then you must know what encodings are being used and it is best to